-World Champion Pool Shark Making The Rounds In Highlands County
+World champion pool shark making the rounds In Highlands County

 “Most people know me as a trick shot artist.
 I was probably on ESPN 250 times doing the trick shot magic stuff.”

-Not only is the man an amazing talent on the felt, he is also an accomplished musician on the guitar and vocals having recorded and released many songs.
+Not only is the man an amazing talent on the felt, he is also an accomplished musician on the guitar and guitar and vocals having recorded and released many songs.

 “It’s amazing.
 I put my songs on ReverbNation over a year ago.
 I’ve been number one there for over a year on the country gospel chart.
 I just looked the other day and I’m 16 nationwide.”